openstack/governance/reference/charter.rst

 sufficient votes to pass, it must stay open for further comments and voting for a minimum of 3 calendar days.

+Patches with motions should use the gerrit topic tag ``formal-vote``.

 Election for PTL seats
 ======================